atet/learn/capture/README.md

 # Introduction to Screen Capture

+**This is part of a two-tutorial series on capturing and transcoding videos: When you're done here, please see [7.
+Next Steps](#7-next-steps) to finish this series**

 * Estimated time to completion: 15 minutes.
 * This quick introduction to screen capturing is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
 * You are here because **you want to capture images and/or video from your computer screen** (e.g. for recording video gameplay, making tutorials, etc.).